Suplex: German suplex

-Invented by Karl Gotch, this move sees the wrestler stands behind the opponent, grabs them around their waist, lifts them up, and falls backwards while bridging his back and legs, slamming the opponent down to the mat shoulder and upper back first.
+Formally known as a reverse gutwrench suplex or waist-lock belly-to-back suplex, and abbreviated as a German, this move sees the wrestler stand behind the opponent, grab them around their waist, lift them up, and fall backwards while bridging their back and legs, slamming the opponent down to the mat shoulder and upper back first.
 The wrestler keeps the waistlock and continues bridging with their back and legs, pinning the opponent's shoulders down against the mat.
-The regular pinning variation can be referred to as the German suplex pin.
+The regular pinning variation can be referred to as the German suplex pin or German suplex hold.
 The wrestler can also release the opponent in mid arch, which is referred to as a release German suplex.
+The move is named after the innovator of the bridging version of the move, Karl Gotch, who had originally coined the move to be known as the Atomic suplex, but had to be scrapped by Japanese promoters due to the taboo nature of the Japanese atomic bombings post-Second World War.

-Sometimes, rather than bridging for a pin, the wrestler may roll himself into another position to perform the move again, often referred to as multiple, rolling, or non-release German suplexes, in which the attacking wrestler performs a German suplex, then rolls his legs to get back into a standing position, but does not let the opponent go to do so.
+Sometimes, rather than bridging for a pin, the wrestler may roll himself into another position to perform the move again, often referred to as multiple, rolling, or non-release German suplexes, in which the attacking wrestler performs a German suplex, then rolls their legs to get back into a standing position, but does not let the opponent go to do so.
 The attacking wrestler then repeats this numerous times, most commonly three, but sometimes up to eight or more.
 The WWE superstar that uses the maneuver most commonly is Brock Lesnar, although it has also been used by Chris Benoit, Kurt Angle, and others in the past.
-This move is also called by some color commentators on television as a Belly-to-Back Suplex.
+This move is confusing referred by some color commentators on television as a belly-to-back suplex.

+A delayed, high-angle bridging variant of the standard German suplex, which targets the opponent's head and neck more than the shoulders or upper back, was innovated by Karl Gotch.
+It is known commonly as a German suplex hold, but is also known as an Everest German Suplex (in the case of Yoshihiro Takayama) or a Mount Fuji Suplex (in the case of Manabu Nakanishi) in reference to heights of these mountains.